 - SnapBridge connectivity requires improvement

-By far the most recent model in this roundup, the Nikon D850 is a high-end full-frame DSLR designed for professional photographers.
+The Nikon D850 is a high-end, full-frame DSLR designed for professional photographers.
 It combines high-resolution, speedy performance and impressive low-light performance in a robust, weather-sealed body.

-The D850 succeeds the 36.3-megapixel D810 released in 2014, bringing numerous improvements to what was already an excellent DSLR in it own right.
-In terms of hardware, the highlight is the 45.7-megapixel sensor, which brings the D850 into line with direct competitors such as the Canon 5DS (50.6 megapixels) and Sony A7R II (42 megapixels).
+The D850 succeeded the 36.3-megapixel D810 released in 2014, bringing numerous improvements to what was already an excellent DSLR in it own right.
+The highlight is the 45.7-megapixel sensor, which brings the D850 into line with direct competitors such as the Canon 5DS (50.6 megapixels) and Sony A7R III (42.4 megapixels).